 Contrary to a lot of the training advice out there, you can and will gain muscle using higher reps.

-A good example comes from a recent study comparing the effect of high and low reps on muscle growth.
-Subjects in the study trained their legs on the leg extension machine 3 times a week for 10 weeks, using one of three different set and rep configurations :
+Back in 2012, researchers from McMaster University got a group of guys to train their legs on the leg extension machine three times a week for 10 weeks, using one of three different set and rep configurations :

 Of course, these are the results from just one study.
 As I’ve explained in The Sherlock Holmes Guide to Separating Fitness Fact from Fiction, drawing conclusions about anything from the findings of one study is never a good idea.